Edwards Plateau: Flora

 Trees of the savanna include Ashe junipers (locally called mountain cedar) and oak species, especially plateau live oak and Texas red oak, scattered over grasses such as little bluestem and sideoats grama, a vegetation type historically shaped by droughts and regular fires.
-Other abundant woody species include Texas mountain-laurel, Texas persimmon, cedar elm and agarito.
+Other abundant woody species include Texas mountain laurel, Texas persimmon, cedar elm, and agarito.
 Pecan trees are native in floodplains along springs and rivers, which are often lined with stands of baldcypress.
-The American Sycamore (Platanus occidentalis), is also found here.
+The American sycamore (Platanus occidentalis) is also found here.
 A population of Pinus remota exists in these areas.
-Ferns found in these region include Horsetails, Kunth's Maiden Fern, Maidenhair ferns and Bracken ferns.
-The Balcones Fault zone which runs along the southern and eastern edge of the plateau is an ecological demarcation for the ranges of a number of species.
+Ferns found in these region include horsetails, Kunth's maiden fern, maidenhair ferns, and bracken ferns.
+The Balcones Fault zone, which runs along the southern and eastern edge of the plateau, is an ecological demarcation for the ranges of a number of species.

 Fauna

-Caves of the Edwards Plateau are important habitats for wildlife and for many endemic species.
+Caves of the Edwards Plateau are important habitats for wildlife and many endemic species.
 The area is home to some of the largest colonies of bats in the world, including millions of Mexican free-tailed bats.
 The largest colony of these inhabits Bracken Cave near San Antonio, while the Congress Avenue Bridge in Austin is the summer home for over half a million (they winter in Mexico) and is the largest bat colony anywhere in an urban area.
 The Edwards Plateau is home to at least 14 endemic freshwater fishes, including two subterranean species of catfish and 13 fish species considered to be spring-associated.
 Mechanisms for spring association of fishes is not fully understood, but thought to mediated by water temperature.
 The large numbers of reptiles and birds also include breeding populations of the Texan endemic golden-cheeked warbler (Setophaga chrysoparia).

 Much of the natural habitat of the plateau has been converted to residential development, especially around Austin and San Antonio in the eastern part of the plateau.
 Further alteration to the savanna has incurred through the encroachment of shrubs now that grassland fires are carefully controlled.
 Small areas of intact habitat remain in protected areas such as the Balcones Canyonlands National Wildlife Refuge and Lost Maples State Natural Area.
-Another important area for wildlife is Fort Cavazos military base.
+Another important area for wildlife is Fort Hood military base.